-Mark Jeffrey's epiphany came during a University of Arizona Wildcats pre-game event in February 2017.
+Mark Jeffery's epiphany came during a University of Arizona Wildcats pre-game event in February 2017.

-As many of the 6,000 fans engaged with the campaign, Jeffrey watched their enthusiasm rise, and he knew he was onto something big.
+As many of the 6,000 fans engaged with the campaign, Jeffery watched their enthusiasm rise, and he knew he was onto something big.

 "You saw your name and your Facebook photo up on the scoreboard, and people just absolutely went crazy—they loved it," he recalls.
 "This woman starts jumping up and down.
 We'd never seen anything like it.
 She was so excited!"